 - Tense or strained relationships including frequent disruptive arguments between the patient and caregivers

-In many situations, the loved one being abused, neglected or mistreated must suffer in silence.
-Because of that, family members need to take action when noticing any unexpected change in behavior or personality.
-It is not the role of family members, friends and visitors to verify that the neglect, abuse or mistreatment is occurring.
-However, it is essential to alert others of any suspicious behavior, condition or activity.
+As a loved one's advocate for his or her health care, family members need to take action when noticing any unexpected change in behavior or personality.
+It is not the role of family members, friends, and visitors to verify that home abuse, neglect, or mistreatment is occurring.
+An attorney working on behalf of the family can do that.
+However, it is essential to alert others of any suspicious behavior, condition, or activity.